 What questions you should be asking in any contract negotiation as well as reviewing provisions that you will likely see in your contract.
 For this discussion, let’s again assume that you are an artist negotiating gallery representation.
 Make sure you know what you want before starting the negotiation.
 A good way to start that process is to, simply, make a list.

-Your list should consist of questions related to the responsibilities for both you and the gallery.
+Your list should consist of questions related to the responsibilities of both you and the gallery.
 Try to walk through the entire relationship and process from start to finish.
 If the gallery represents you, what do they do?
-Will you get a solo show, or a group show?
+Will you get a solo show or a group show?
 Do I need to create new work?
 When do I need to complete the work and how do I deliver it?
 Create this list over time, not the night before your negotiation meeting.
-Try to have an answer for as many questions as possible.
-Not every item must be in the contract, but once you sign, it will be too late to add anything so make the lost as comprehensive as possible.
+Try to have an answer to as many questions as possible.
+Not every item must be in the contract, but once you sign, it will be too late to add anything to make the loss as comprehensive as possible.
 Otherwise, you may have no recourse if problems occur between you and the gallery.
 There is also a psychological aspect; the gallery will take you much more seriously if you come to the table prepared, making it easier for you to negotiate changes to terms.
 Here are some additional questions you might consider:

 - How often will my work be shown?

 - Is the contract for my whole series or just certain pieces?

 - How many pieces do I need?